All your questions, answered.

 Can we buy tour tickets at the ticket windows?

 We expect Wild Drive tours to sell out quickly and encourage you to plan ahead to reserve your spot for this unique experience.
-If space is still available for an upcoming tour, you may use your mobile device to purchase an online ticket while onsite.
-Our ticket windows will not be open for in-person ticket sales in accordance with the governor’s safety guidelines.
+If space is still available for an upcoming tour, you may inquire at our ticket window or use your mobile device to purchase an online ticket while onsite.

 How many people are included in the vehicle price?